dopedao/dope-monorepo/packages/web/README.md

 ## The DOPE DAO DESKTOP

-Contains the DOPEWARS.EXE desktop to view your DOPE, unbundle, generate Hustlers, and buy/sell.
+Contains the DOPEWARS.EXE desktop to view your DOPE, Claim Gear, generate Hustlers, and buy/sell.

 ### Features